brmcerqueira/deninject/README.md

 ### Transient

-The decorator 'Transient' serves to mark a class or method of a module as a transient, this means that the 'Injector' will generate a new instance for each request.
+The decorator `Transient` serves to mark a class or method of a module as a transient, this means that the `Injector` will generate a new instance for each request.

 As a class:
 ```ts